-With the Federal Reserve seemingly ready to kick off a new era of rising interest rates at its meeting this week, savvy savers will want to consider CD exit strategies with new gravitas.
+With the Federal Reserve raising rates, savvy savers will want to consider CD exit strategies with new gravitas.

-That means the smartest savers will be looking to secure the highest possible yield on long-term certificates of deposit from banks and credit unions that charge a relatively small early-withdrawal penalty, making it cheap to cash out and move on if future rates far outstrip current returns.
+The smartest savers will be looking to secure the highest possible yield on certificates of deposit from banks and credit unions that charge a relatively small early-withdrawal penalty, making it cheap to cash out and move on if future rates far outstrip current returns.

 To help you make the right choices, we’ve taken a careful look at the early-withdrawal penalties imposed by the top-paying national banks on long-term CDs, as well as what to expect from credit unions and community banks that offer the best long-term rates.